naiad-auv/naiad-auv-report/doc/README.md

 main tex-file for your report.
 If you add new references please push the updates to the master branch immediately.
 This is to prevent multiple references additions for the same reference.

+### Troubleshooting
+If you're missing the headlines when you generate your report you probably need to install an extra set of fonts.

+    sudo apt-get install texlive-fonts-recommended